grimmlab/UAVWeedSegmentation/README.md

 python3 train.py fcn resnet50
 ```
 where:
-- architecture is either "fcn" or "deeplabv3"
+- architecture is either "fcn8s", "fcn16s", "fcn32s", "unet" or "dlplus"
-- feature_extractor is either "resnet50" or "resnet101"
+- feature_extractor is either "resnet18", "resnet34", "resnet50" or "resnet101"
+- replace_stride_with_dilation is either True or False

 ## Examine Training Databases
 When using the script `train.py`, a database will be saved in `/results` containing all trials in this study.
 There is an own database for each feature extractor and architecture.
 These databases can be examined to select the best model architecture and feature extractor.
 Additionally, Table 3 of the Paper can be generated using this script.